bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 Root is necessary to create the block file in `/dev` and load the `nbd` kernel module.
 [Ubuntu 14.04 LTS][ubuntu-14] is used for building.

 This post assumes the [Android SDK][sdk] and [Android NDK][ndk] are installed and available in the `ANDROID_SDK` and `ANDROID_NDK` environment variables.
+The command line snippets prefixed with `android>` should execute on the Android device, and all others should be done on the Linux computer.

 # Building the nbd kernel module for Android.
 The Linux kernel provides many options, drivers, and modules.